bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Conditionally Applying CSS Styles</h4>

-Once Modernizr is up and running CSS styles may be conditionally applied based on the features a given browser supports.
-Modernizr has detection for the majority of the CSS3 properties and values, all of which can be found in the Modernizr <a href="https://modernizr.com/docs" rel="noopener noreferrer" target="_blank">documentation</a>.
+<p>Once Modernizr is up and running CSS styles may be conditionally applied
+based on the features a given browser supports.
+Modernizr has detection for the majority of the CSS3 properties and values, all of which can be found in the Modernizr <a href="https://modernizr.com/docs" rel="noopener noreferrer" target="_blank">documentation</a>.</p>

-One item to weigh out is if feature detection is necessary for certain styles.
+<p>One item to weigh out is if feature detection is necessary for certain
+styles.
 For example, using an RGBa color value may easily be supported with a fallback hexadecimal value without the use of feature detection.
 When deciding to use feature detection, it is important to keep styles organized and performance in mind.
-Avoid duplicating any code or making additional HTTP requests when possible.
+Avoid duplicating any code or making additional HTTP requests when possible.</p>

 <details>
   <summary>Conditionally Applying CSS Styles</summary>